kristianmandrup/vue2-dragula-demo/README.md

 ### Status: WIP

-Currently using this vue-dragula [refactor]("vue-dragula": "kristianmandrup/vue-dragula#refactor") branch while try to get the example app to
+Currently using this vue-dragula [refactor]("vue-dragula": "kristianmandrup/vue-dragula#refactor") branch.

-FUCKIN WORK!!!
+Works, but the styling is a bit off and could not yet figure out how to port the `| json` filters for Vue 2.x

 ## Build Setup